3 Reasons Digital Signatures Are so Important for E-Signing

-Digital signatures are among the most component of an e-signature program, and they can drive security, legal validity and records management efficiency when using electronic signing method.
+Digital signatures are among the most important components of an e-signature program, and they can drive security, legal validity, and records management efficiency when using an electronic signing method.
 As such, creating an electronic signature should not happen in an official setting without the support of a digital signature.
 Here are three key reasons why digital signatures are so important:

 1. Protecting the signature at the point of signing